santanu1122/QIS2T/README.md

 Crashlitics is added in the app along with the GoogleService-Info.plist.
 Need to configure the app as per the neww google account. ( Need to download the GoogleService-Info.plist file and overwrite with the updated one )

 ## TO DO
-Test cases
+1.Test cases
-Resolve the device rotataion issue.
+2. Resolve the device rotataion issue.